alexpmagalhaes/differentialabundance/docs/usage.md

 Each row defines a combination of differential analysis tool and functional analysis tool (optional), with the respective arguments.

 > [!WARNING]
 > Note that the arguments defined in the toolsheet have highest priority, meaning that they will overwrite any other arguments defined in the command line or in the configuration files.
+In other words, the priority of the parameters will follow this order: toolsheet > command line flags > nextflow configuration file

 To run a given combination of tools, you can use the `--analysis_name` parameter.